onomyprotocol/ochain/docs/ochain-tutorials/join-mainnet.md

 ## Upgrade to Validator Node

 You now have an active full node.
 What's the next step?
 You can upgrade your full node to become a Cosmos Validator.
-The top 125 validators have the ability to propose new blocks to the Cosmos Hub.
+The top 125 validators have the ability to propose new blocks to the Onomy.
 Continue onto [the Validator Setup](../validators/validator-setup.md).